 Task Rabbit is an online platform that connects labour with free demand.
 Unlike every other freelance platform that outsources soft skills like web design, digital marketing, graphics design and many others, Task Rabbit deals with physical labour such as; cleaning, moving and micro-delivery services.

 Over 60,000 independent workers use the TaskRabbit platform to execute paid labour services.

-One major drawback is that services on this platform are not available in all parts of the world, it has only operated in the United States where it was initially created.
+One major drawback is that services on this platform are not available in all parts of the world; it has only operated in the United States, where it was initially created.

-Website – TaskRabbit.com
+TRY IT NOW – TaskRabbit.com

 9. Writer Access.